MsainZn/test/README.md

 This framework was adapted from the conceptual principles of QUADAS-2 and PROBAST, but specifically tailored to machine learning–based, imaging-driven, and methodological studies.

-Each included full-text article was assessed across five predefined quality domains, as summarized in Table X.
+Each included full-text article was assessed across five predefined quality domains, as summarized in below table.

 | Domain               | Assessment Criteria |
 |---------------------|---------------------|